top of page

 It helps me know when people are available, so I know who I can reach out to and when.

-This is a sample recording of a participant testing and interacting with clickable prototype.
+Sample recording of a participant testing clickable prototype.

 STRENGTHS